dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-The shader informations helped me in this assignment to solve a problem while loading the textures.
+The shader information helped me in this assignment to solve a problem while loading the textures.
 And viewing my triangles.

 ## The problem of normals